 - More opportunities to explore EdTech – Project-based learning, by nature, enables students to use EdTech and explore Internet resources and technology tools.
 For example, independent research is likely rooted in online searches.
 EdTech, on the other hand, can lend itself to creating and delivering artifacts.

 Disadvantages of project-based learning

 - Subjectivity in assessments – When grading a project-based learning product, many critics will say you’re closing the door on objectivity.
 This is because, as opposed to using standardized forms of measurement, you’ll rely on subjectively assessing a range of products.
 For these reasons, there’s an argument that you shouldn’t use project-based learning for a large part of students’ marks.

 - Hyper-focus on product creation – It’s possible for the day-to-day focus of project-based learning to transition from developing and applying essential skills to merely working on a product.
 When this happens, you can debate that students won’t reap benefits such as improved problem solving and knowledge retention.

 - Questionable application in mathematics – Largely skill-based for elementary learners, dedicating time to project-based learning may not be the best use of time.
 Consider this: Would students better understand multiplication by applying it in a project-based learning context, or by running through drills and word problems?

-👉 Create or log in to your teacher on Prodigy – a free, game-based learning platform for math that’s easy to use for educators and students alike.
-Curriculum-aligned and hyper-engaging, it’s loved by over 1.5 million teachers and 90 million students.
+👉 Create or log in to your teacher on Prodigy – a game-based learning platform for math that’s curriculum-aligned and used by over 100 million teachers, students and parents worldwide.